tytydraco/yessleep/out/Have_you_ever_wanted_to_be_a_superheroWell_now_you_can_become_one_I_can_give_you_any_superpower_you_want_250_bucks_each_100_extra_for_anything_ending_in_kinesis.md

 I expected mountains of powdered white and old science equipment.
 What I saw instead was… plastic.
 A room full of plastic hanging from the ceiling.
 I couldn't see anything else.
 I started to back away, but Wen was already grabbing me and pulling me with him.

-In the flickering light from the figure above us, I glimpsed old and new red streaks staining the floor, and each plastic door we stumbled through.
+In the flickering glow from the light fixture above us, I could see old and new red streaks staining the floor and each plastic door we stumbled through.

 Blood.

+It was everywhere, covering every surface.

-It shined brighter the further I was pulled inside a labyrinth of plastic, a whole different world hidden inside.
-There were metal beds lined up, a body sized lump on each one.
+It was dried into the floor, caked into the clear sheets being whipped in my face, shining brighter the further I was pulled through a labyrinth of plastic, a whole different world hidden inside.

+I glimpsed shadows at first, metal beds lining the walls, body sized lumps lying on each one.
+The place reminded me of an emergency room.
 We passed a girl with halo hair lying face down on bloodstained blankets.
-I couldn't see her torso, the lower part of her body covered with soaked blankets stained revealing red.

-There were plastic tubes forced into pale limp arms hanging off of the edge.
+I couldn't see her torso, the lower part of her body covered with soaked blankets stained revealing crimson.
+There were dozens of plastic tubes forced into her pale limp arms hanging off of the edge.

-“Ignore the Siren,” Wen sighed, tightening his grip.
+“Ignore the Siren,” Wen groaned, tightening his grip.
 There was something pooling on the floor, thick and red seeping across pristine marble.

 “She's a drama queen.
 Ariosa plays dead all the time.
 She's not for sale, by the way.
 Ariosa is just for display.”